nothingtoocrazy/alphaplayground/README.md

 ## Long-term
 We want to let the user enter a human-readable question.
 Interpret what they are asking, and collect the data and serve it back to them.

+for Day of games:
+Consider webhooks to update data when important events happen ( like game finished or Goals scored);